Arsala6/TimeGAN-Stock-Synthetic/README.md

 ## How to Use

 1. Open **`TimeGan.ipynb`** in Google Colab.
+2. Make sure to select **GPU runtime** for faster training:
+   - Go to `Runtime` → `Change runtime type` → Select `T4 GPU` → Save.
-2. Mount your Google Drive to save outputs.
+3. Mount your Google Drive to save outputs.
-3. Run all cells in order to:
+4. Run all cells in order to:
    - Load and preprocess stock data
    - Train the TimeGAN model
    - Generate synthetic stock data
+   - make sure all the libraries is installed
-4. Download the generated CSV files from Drive or use them directly in Colab for analysis.
+5. Download the generated CSV files from Drive or use them directly in Colab for analysis.

 ## Evaluation Metrics